161chihuahuas/kadence/README.md

 ### Configurable Trust Policies

-Kadence provides a flexible trust policy plugin allowing for fine-tuned, per-identity, per-method trust policies.
+Dusk provides a flexible trust policy plugin allowing for fine-tuned, per-identity, per-method trust policies.
 Blacklist misbehaving nodes on an open network or whitelist identities on an explicit trust-based network.

 ### Simple Plugin Interface

-Kadence exposes a simple interface for extending the protocol with your own application logic.
+Dusk exposes a simple interface for extending the protocol with your own application logic.
 Users of [Express](https://expressjs.com/) will find it comfortable and familiar.
 If you are new to building distributed systems, you will find it easy to get started.